Director of Track and Field/Cross

 After coaching the men’s cross country team to a seventh

-straight and 10th overall Big West Conference championship, Mark
+straight (10th overall) Big West Conference championship, Mark

 Conover was named Cal Poly’s Director of Track and Field and